LEARNAcademy/syllabus/rails/controllers-routes-views.md

 ```

 ### Review
 - The `routes.rb` file defines all the possible urls to which your application is prepared to respond.
 It's like the address book of your Rails app.
 - Each route will point to a method on in the controller file.
 - The controller method will ultimately do the work you require and send the appropriate view response.
 - `params` is a method returning a `ActionController::Parameters` which is a hash of parameters submitted in the request.

 ### Challenges

-- As a user, I can visit a landing page at `localhost:3000` that has links to other pages named:
+Routes, Views, Controllers
-  - cubed
+- As a user, I can visit a custom landing page at `localhost:3000`.
-  - evenly
+- As a user, I can see the names of my team members as hyperlinks on the landing page.
-  - palindrome
+- As a user, I can click on each team member's name and be taken to a page that displays a list of that team member's top three things.
+(Could be top three restaurants, activities, books, video games, hiking locations, beaches, doughnut shoppes, movies, etc.)

-  - madlib
+Params
 - As a user, I can visit a page called cubed that takes a number as a param and displays that number cubed.
-- As a user, I can visit a page called evenly that takes two numbers and displays whether or not the first number is evenly divisible by the second.
+- As a user, I can visit a page called evenly that takes two numbers as params and displays whether or not the first number is evenly divisible by the second.
-- As a user, I can visit a page called palindrome that takes a string and displays whether it is a palindrome (the same word read forward and backward).
+- As a user, I can visit a page called palindrome that takes a string as a param and displays whether it is a palindrome (the same word forward and backward).
 - As a user, I can visit a page called madlib that takes params of a noun, verb, adjective, adverb, and displays a short silly story.

 ---